signal-ai/signal-secret-service/README.md

 If `-` is provided as the value argument, the value will be read from standard input.

-An example useful command for collecting secrets for multiple services and optionaly overriding one of those secrets from service_2 for a specific entry point:
+An example command for collecting secrets for multiple services and optionaly overriding one of those secrets from service_2 for a specific entry point:

 ```
 $ chamber exec service_1 service_2 -- <entrypoint.sh> OVERRIDE_SERVICE_2_SECRET=123456